o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-node-definition-reference.md

 ---
-linktitle: Script Canvas Node Definition Reference
+linktitle: Node Definition Reference
 title: Script Canvas Node Definition Reference
-description: Reference guide on all the available parameters when defining Script Canvas nodes
+description: Reference guide on all the XML elements available when defining node definition files that create Script Canvas nodes using autogen.
-weight: 200
+weight: 250
 ---

-## Introduction

-Script Canvas Node Definition files are XML files that AzAutoGen uses to generate the necessary C++ code for registering nodes, defining their topology and reducing the amount of "boilerplate" code that would otherwise be necessary.
-This reference guide covers all the available XML tags and attributesa needed to create Script Canvas nodes.
+_Script Canvas Node Definition files_ are XML files that [AzAutoGen](/docs/user-guide/programming/autogen/) uses to generate the necessary C++ code for registering nodes, defining their topology, and reducing the amount of "boilerplate" code that would otherwise be necessary.
+This reference guide covers all the available XML tags and attributes needed to create Script Canvas nodes.

 ---